NamCyan/mrc-vlsp2021/README.md

-Repo for Machine Reading Comprehension task in the contest VLSP in year 2021
+1st place in the VLSP Machine Reading Comprehension task 2021